 Colorful vegetables and fresh herbs cooked together to create a savory mix that is light and healthy but incredibly satisfying.
 Served with a side of crusty bread and a dollop of goat cheese, this may be my all-time favorite dish.

-This dish gets better as it sits so is a great make-ahead meal.
+Naturally vegan and gluten-free, this dish gets even better as it sits so is a great make-ahead meal.

 Toss the cubed eggplant with 1 tbs salt and set aside in a strainer while you prep the rest of the ingredients.
 This will draw out any bitter juices.